Real Estate, Property Development, Planning Authorities

 Planning a building or campus in a crowded city like London can be a difficult process, so the founders of VU.CITY used their expertise in the planning sector and 3D modelling to enable developers, architects, planning consultants, agents and local planning authorities to see exactly how a development will appear in situ before construction begins.
 Using the VU.CITY application, users can view schemes from street level, from nearby buildings, or from the vantage point of a protected vista, and make any necessary changes to the development at any early stage in the process.
 Until now, however, the application had to be deployed and run locally on a workstation or laptop.

 We didn’t want it to look like users are logging into a remote desktop.
-With Xi Frame, we’ve now got it set up so they just click on VU.CITY Cloud, and a few seconds later it launches straight into VU.CITY.Anthony Jenkins, Head of Tech at VU.CITY
+With Xi Frame, we’ve now got it set up so they just click on VU.CITY Cloud, and a few seconds later it launches straight into VU.CITY.Anthony Jenkins, Chief Product Officer at VU.CITY

 VU.CITY provides 3D interactive digital platforms of key cities such as London, which enable users such as architects, project managers, planning consultants, agents and town planners to collaborate on new developments.
 It allows them to see exactly how a planned site would appear when completed, from street level, from other buildings, and from key vantage points, allowing all the stakeholders to spot any potential issues in relation to the development and its surrounding area at an early stage, thus speeding up the planning process.